triciamoraes/performance-tests-jmeter/README.md

 # performancetests
-Repo with the example shown at TDC Future Conference
+Repo with the example shown at TDC Future Conference by me and Manoela Sousa (manuuusousa)